First published: 6 May 2020

 13. Make sure you have active membership and insurance

 As part of your planning to return to full practice, please ensure that your FHT membership and insurance is current and active.
+Please note that doing this on or very near the date the government has indicated you can return to practice could result in delays, due to the high volume of applications and queries FHT typically receives around this time.

 14. Other things you might like to consider…